Curriculum and Instruction, MEd - Concentration in Secondary Education Chemistry

 Chemistry teachers help students understand their physical world, from the reactions within their own bodies to how soaps and detergents work and why egg proteins can keep a cookie from crumbling.
 They prepare the next generation of scientists and engineers, including all healthcare professionals.

-- SEED 522: Foundations of Secondary Education (3 credit hours)
+- SEED 522: Foundations of Secondary Education (3 credits)

-- SEED 794: Internship: Secondary Education Science (6 credit hours) (Must register for 6 credits)
+- SEED 794: Internship: Secondary Education Science (6 credits) (Must register for 6 credits)

 Select six credits from the following: